data-pup/misc-notes/twiggy-issue-58/NOTES.md

 ### Todo

-- [ ] Set up test cases for the regex functionality
+- [x] Set up test cases for the regex functionality
+  - [ ] Set up further test cases (invalid regex, complete wildcard, etc.)
 - [ ] Add the `regex` crate as a dependency to the `Cargo.toml` file.
 - [ ] Take notes on changes that will be required, post in issue.